Kettlebell Workouts for Beginners

 Primary Muscles Targeted: pectoralis major, deltoids, and triceps

-1. Lie on your back with your feet flat on the ground and knees bent.
+1. Lie on your back, your feet flat on the ground, and your knees bent.
 Bring the kettlebells into position on either side of your body, hands fully inserted through the handles and elbows tight to the body.

 2. Press the kettlebells up and over the chest, locking out the elbows.
 Lower the kettlebell back down until the elbows touch the floor.
 Keep the lower back flat throughout the movement.